The pinnacle of Western formality is white tie attire, as seen on red carpets and at government functions. Here’s how to ensure you nail the look.

 Unlike other semiformal and formal dress codes, which started out as casual and became formal over the years, white tie has always been formal.
 The attire replaced the frilly, fancy formal wear of the 1700s and hasn’t changed all that much since it first caught on about 200 years ago.

 While black tie offers some room for interpretation (think “creative black tie” invitations), a white tie look allows little creativity.
 As with morning dress, you’ll need to follow the rules and stick to tradition.
 Fashion rules are generally made to be broken, but breaking the rules of white tie can come off as rude and disrespectful to your host.

 Also, note that not all white tie invitations say “white tie” on them.
 If you see a request for tails, dress suits, or full evening dress, prepare to show up in white tie attire.

 When to Dress in White Tie Attire

-White tie events are few and far between, but include:
+White tie events are few and far between but include the following:

 - Government functions